Qt Graphs Overview for 3D

 Customizing Items

 Qt Graphs has predefined mesh types for bars and scatter items.
 The mesh type determines how a bar or a scatter item looks on a graph.
-In addition to the pre-defined meshes, a user-defined geometry can be specified as a mesh file.
+You can also specify a custom geometry as a mesh file.
 For more information, see QAbstract3DSeries::userDefinedMesh().
 For more variety, a quaternion can be set for mesh rotation.

-In addition to customizing individual items, the QCustom3DItem class or the Custom3DItem QML type can be used to add custom items to graphs.
+In addition to customizing individual items, you can use the QCustom3DItem class or the Custom3DItem QML type to add custom items to graphs.
 The items have custom mesh, position, scaling, rotation, and an optional texture.

-The QCustom3DVolume class and the Custom3DVolume QML type can be used to create volume-rendered objects to be added to a graph.
+Use the QCustom3DVolume class and Custom3DVolume QML type to create volume-rendered objects to be added to a graph.
 A volume-rendered object is a box with a 3D texture.
 Three slice planes are supported for the volume, one along each main axis of the volume.

-The QCustom3DLabel class and the Custom3DLabel QML type implement custom labels with the specified text, font, position, scaling, and rotation.
-Label colors, borders, and background are determined by the active theme.
+The QCustom3DLabel class and Custom3DLabel QML type implement custom labels with the specified text, font, position, scaling, and rotation.
+The active theme determines label colors, borders, and background.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.